Goondiwindi Regional Council

 Local sales

-In Goondiwindi Regional Council, Agriculture, Forestry and Fishing had the highest local sales, generating $234 million in 2021/22.
+In Goondiwindi Regional Council, Construction had the highest local sales, generating $113 million in 2022/23.

 Local sales by industry measures the output of local industries that is sold locally.
 This includes sales to local consumers, businesses and other organisations.